 Burglaries are also less frequent as these dwellings blend into the landscape and are, therefore, hard to spot.
 Since these homes are mostly constructed from concrete there are lower risks of fire as well.
 There aren't a ton of entrances, exits, and windows either so no matter what types of rooms in the house you have, you can not worry about them attracting the wrong people.

 4) Subterranean Homes Have Low Maintenance Costs

 You might have to spend more money on the initial construction, but these houses built underground are easier on your pockets in the long run, even if they're massive types of mansions like the one pictured above.

-There are fewer walls to be painted and no gutters to be cleaned.
+There are fewer walls to be painted and no types of gutters to be cleaned.
 So you end up saving a lot of money spent on maintenance and keeping up appearances.

 Since these homes are naturally resilient to a lot of natural as well as manmade disasters insurance companies also charge lower premiums on home insurance.

 The cherry on top of the cake is that these houses have pretty much stable temperatures in comparison to above-ground dwellings.
 This considerably brings down heating and cooling costs.

 Although the initial investment might be 20 to 30 percent higher than constructing a conventional home, the long-term benefits are worth the expense.

 5) Houses Built Underground Offer Built-in Privacy

 There are two major types of underground homes—earth-sheltered homes and earth-bermed homes.